How To Remove Blood From Pillow Case? | Stain-Busting Secrets

 • Soft-bristled Brush or Cloth: For gentle scrubbing without damaging fabric.

 These materials work best when used promptly and correctly.
-Avoid hot water initially because heat causes proteins in blood to coagulate further, making stains permanent.
+Avoid hot water initially because heat can make protein-based stains harder to remove.
+The American Cleaning Institute’s stain-removal guidance also emphasizes treating stains early, pretreating before laundering, and following the garment’s care instructions.

 The Step-by-Step Process: How To Remove Blood From Pillow Case?